 - Environmental Regulations

-Now that you have completed this step, you can quickly take any sites out of consideration that does to meet your needs.
-This, in turn, will give you a shortlist of potential locations to consider.
-Now it’s time to take Step 3: Site and Community Deep Screening
+Now that you have completed this step, you can quickly take any sites out of consideration that does not meet your needs.
+You now have a shortlist of potential locations to consider.
+Now it’s time to take Step 3: Site and Community Deep Screening.

-If you have any questions as you go through this process, feel free to contact us (insert mail to link here) and let someone from our team guide you through the process.
+If you have any questions as you go through this process, don’t hesitate to contact us and let someone from our team guide you through the process.